 However, teachers may change jobs differently.
 The redeployment of teachers from one workplace to another is subject not to regulations of public education, but general employment legislation.
 It provides that a teacher may terminate his/her employment relation through mutual agreement, ordinary notice, and extraordinary notice.
 The teacher may take advantage of either of the first two any time, while with extraordinary notice the legislation requires that reasons should be given, and it sets a limit of one year from the action quoted as a reason.
 The most usual practice is terminating an employment relationship through mutual agreement.

-A teacher changing workplaces takes with him/her his/her salary class and grade, i.e. he/she cannot face a situation less favourable than prior to the move as long as the move is within the teaching profession.
+A teacher changing workplaces takes with him/her his/her the grade within the teachers' career system, i.e. he/she cannot face a situation less favourable than prior to the move as long as the move is within the teaching profession.

 However, if the teacher takes a position where the qualification requirements are lower, the classification of the position will be equivalently lower.

-As long as he/she stays in teaching, but his/her position changes, i.e. he/she works on in a non-teaching job, it is no longer guaranteed that his/her salary will remain unchanged.
-That may mean a rise (e.g. if he/she goes to work in education administration, local government, Ministry of Education and Culture, etc.) as well as a drop (e.g. directly supporting educational or teaching work).
+As long as he/she stays in education, but his/her position changes, i.e. he/she works on in a non-teaching job, it is no longer guaranteed that his/her salary will remain unchanged.
+That may mean a rise (e.g. if he/she goes to work in education administration, local government, ministry, etc.) as well as a drop (e.g. assistant supporting educational or teaching work).

 There is legislation to specify the cases in which a teacher, working either as public servant or as an employee may have his/her employment relationship terminated.
 Employment is terminated immediately if the specified period of his/her employment expires, if the teacher dies, or if the institution ceases to exist without a legal successor.
 The employer may also terminate employment.
 This happens with a public servant through exemption, with immediate effect during the probation period, and through dismissal.

-Exemption must be based on a specific reason (pl. professional incompetence, deficient quality of work, medical unsuitability, retirement, axing of jobs due to restructuring, etc.).
-There are, however, situations in which exemption is prohibited temporarily, e.g. during periods of inability to work due to disease, sick-pay for nursing a sick child, especially in this case during work performed abroad on the basis of mutual agreement, etc. Exemption is possible with limitations if e.g. the spouse has no earnings, or if the employee is a single parent, or her husband is a rank-and-file soldier, etc. Exemption must be justified.
+Exemption must be based on a specific reason (pl. professional incompetence, deficient quality of work, incompetence for medical reason, retirement, terminating legal relationship due to restructuring, etc.).
+There are, however, situations in which exemption is prohibited temporarily, e.g. during periods of inability to work due to disease, sick-pay for nursing a sick child, pregnancy and during work performed abroad on the basis of mutual agreement.
+Exemption is possible with limitations if e.g. the spouse has no earnings, or if the employee is a single parent, or her husband is a rank-and-file soldier, etc. Exemption must be justified.
 Notice period may be 2-8 months, depending on the time the teacher has spent in public servant legal relationship.